Applied Positive Psychology

 JOHN LENNON

 When being asked the question what do you want most out of life, people from all over the world answer: to be happy!
-But despite decades of economic growth we are no happier now than sixty years ago.
+But despite decades of economic growth we are no happier now than we were sixty years ago.
 What is happiness and do we really know what makes us happy?
 Do we give happiness enough priority?
 Can we influence our own happiness and the happiness of others and how?
 These (and more) questions are being asked and answered by positive psychologists all over the world and will be addressed in the minor Applied Positive Psychology.

 What is Positive Psychology?